ArjanCodes/examples/more_code_smells/README.md

 Solution: split the conditional expression into two.
 Actually, I must say I almost never use these myself.
 Often I find a regular if-statement cleaner, even though it's not as short.
 I'd say a conditional expression is useful if the variable names and results are short so it fits comfortably in a single line.

+Notes:

+- The `online_status` method doesn't do that much in this particular example, it's mainly there to demonstrate the smell.

 ### Code smell #5: Using wildcard imports

 (see [https://rules.sonarsource.com/python/type/Code Smell/RSPEC-2208](https://rules.sonarsource.com/python/type/Code%20Smell/RSPEC-2208))

 Both random and string use a wildcard import.
 Don't do this because it clutters up the namespace and may lead to you accidentally redefining functions or variables that you shouldn't.
 Also, it's unclear whether things come from random or from the string library, which is confusing.
 For instance, does the `choices` function come from random or string?
 And how about the `digits` variable?

-Solution: replace the wildcard imports by full module imports (i.e. `import string` - Code reviewer question: does this type of import has a name that I can mention for clarity?).
+Solution: replace the wildcard import by importing the module directly (i.e. `import string`).

 Notes:

-- Only if it is completely clear what something is, you can use `from X import Y`.
+- Rule of thumb: always just import the module, unless there is a good reason not to (for instance in the case of dataclasses or datetime, it's completely clear what it is and they can be used in different places in the module)
-- If the module name is too long, alias it to a shorter name.
+- If the module name is too long, you can alias it to a shorter name.
 Example: `import pandas as pd`.

 ### Code smell #6: Asymmetrical code

 (see [https://wiki.c2.com/?AsymmetricalCode](https://wiki.c2.com/?AsymmetricalCode))

-Both Vehicle and VehicleInfo have a method that returns a string representation of the object.
+Both `Vehicle` and `VehicleModelInfo` have a method that returns a string representation of the object.
 But they have different names.
 Asymmetrical code is when you have similar code in different places that is named or handled differently.

 Solution: replace both by the built-in `__str__` function.